-- Click Save.
+- Click Enable.
 The end-user should now be able to work with the Application.

 For security reasons, some Box admin teams prefer to limit the applications end-users can connect to Box.
 With the two primary options in the Third Party Applications section, Admins can mass disable apps and will need to enable individual apps as the request comes up.